Kelach/COE-332-Software-Engineering-and-Design/homework08/README.md

 # Austin Incident Tracker | Flask Web API using Kubernetes Clusters

+## Application Overview

-## Description
+- ### Description
   This Flask Web API project utilizes real-time public traffic incident data from the Austin-Travis County traffic reports RSS feed.
 The dataset contains an incident's categorization (or type), timestamp, coordinates, street address, publication date, and status.
 Users can query information about live incidents in the Travis County area as well as view a graph plot of all the current incidents for the month.
 The application uses a persistent Redis database for data storage, and can be deployed onto a Kubernetes cluster for scalability and reliability.

   - **NOTE:** This application currently does not support making requests from outside of the K8 cluster.
 Therefore, once the application is fully deployed, you will have to "enter" into the K8 cluster environment to make queries to the Flask application.

 - ### Redis Database